seanmpuckett/sai/docs/Keywords.md

 As declares named locally scoped variables within a code block based on values passed into the block.
 (In general, **as** is optional because one can usually access such passed-in values through magic variables.)

-**As** is used in conjunction with the following SAI keywords: set, task, process, promise, switch, catch, if, exists, with, iterate, each, ply, count, by, thru, audit, gather, has, alter, observe, and within parenthesis as the “parenthetic as”.
+**As** is used in conjunction with the following SAI keywords: set, task, process, promise, switch, catch, if, exists, with, iterate, each, ply, count, by, thru, audit, gather, has, set, observe, and within parenthesis as the “parenthetic as”.

 #### as with parameters